LironKng/ProjectA/README.md

 Another way Numpy improves the runtime is through its use of efficient memory management.
 In the non-parallel implementation, the score matrix is stored in a Python list, which can be slow due to the way that Python handles memory allocation.
 Numpy, on the other hand, uses highly optimized memory allocation strategies that can significantly reduce the amount of time spent on memory operations.

 Overall, the use of Numpy for sequence alignment can significantly improve the runtime of the code due to its highly optimized array manipulation functions and efficient memory management.

+# parallel computation using CPU processor
+The problem with using a CPU processor for parallel computation is that it's not optimized for this type of task.
+While CPUs are designed to execute instructions sequentially, one at a time, parallel computation involves breaking up a task into smaller pieces that can be executed simultaneously by multiple processors.

+When using a CPU processor for parallel computation, it can become overloaded and struggle to keep up with the demands placed on it.
+This can lead to slower processing times, longer wait times, and reduced overall performance.
+Additionally, if the CPU processor doesn't have enough cores, or processing units, to handle the workload, it can result in bottlenecks and further slowdowns.

+To address these issues, computer users often turn to specialized hardware such as GPUs, or Graphics Processing Units, which are specifically designed for parallel computation.
+GPUs have many more cores than CPUs, which allows them to execute multiple tasks simultaneously and process large amounts of data more quickly.
+By using specialized hardware, users can achieve faster processing times and better overall performance when working with parallel computations.